-Singhara, also known as water chestnut, in an underwater fruit.
+Singhara, also known as water chestnut, is an underwater fruit.
 Flour made with water chestnut is called singhara atta (or singhare ka atta) and is commonly used during Indian festivals like Navratri.
 Navratri translates to "nine nights" and is an Indian festival celebrating nine Goddesses.
 People celebrating Navratri refrain from eating meat, onion, garlic, and grains during these nine days.
 'Vrat ka khana' is commonly prepared and eaten during this time and made with grain-free flours like singhara (water chestnut), kuttu (buckwheat), rajgira (amaranth), sabudana (tapioca pearls), and sama (barnyard millet).

 Mathri (also known as mathi) is a savoury cracker or biscuit that is usually made with atta (Indian whole wheat flour).
-You need very basic ingredients to make these easy to make crackers.
+You need very basic ingredients to make these easy-to-make crackers.
 Since atta or whole wheat is not consumed during Navratri, this popular snack is made with singhara atta or water chestnut flour.

 For more vrat/fasting foods recipes, click here.

-1. Combine singhara atta, potato and salt in a bowl
+1. Combine singhara atta, potato, and salt in a bowl

 2. Add ghee

 3. Rub it well to make a crumbly mixture

 4. Slowly add water and knead it to form a stiff dough.
 Let the dough rest for 25-30 minutes